fishjam-dev/fishjam/docs/authentication_architecture.md

 ### Using **BE** as a middleman

-**Note: direct signaling option have been chosen so this paragraph is not applicable at the moment.**
+**Note: direct signaling approach has been chosen, so this paragraph is not applicable anymore.**

 The same assumptions and first 3 steps as in the previous example: